conformal/spectrwm/README.md

 spectrwm is a small, dynamic tiling and reparenting window manager for X11.
 It tries to stay out of the way so that valuable screen real estate can be used for much more important stuff.
-It has sane defaults and does not require one to learn a language to do any configuration. spectrwm is written by hackers for hackers, and it strives to be small, compact, and fast.
+It has sane defaults, and it does not require one to learn a language to do any configuration. spectrwm is written by hackers for hackers, and it strives to be small, compact, and fast.

 spectrwm was largely inspired by [xmonad](http://xmonad.org) and [dwm](http://dwm.suckless.org).
 Both are fine products but suffer from things
-like: crazy-unportable-language syndrome, silly defaults, asymmetrical window layout (how hard can it be?), and good old NIH.
+like: crazy-unportable-language syndrome, silly defaults, asymmetrical window layout, 'how hard can it be?' (to code properly), and good old NIH.
 Nevertheless, [dwm](http://dwm.suckless.org) was a phenomenal resource, and good ideas and code was borrowed from it.
 On the other hand, [xmonad](http://xmonad.org) has great defaults and key bindings, plus xinerama support, but it is crippled by not